ocean-tracking-network/node-manager-training/_episodes/06_tag_metadata.md

 - Are there tags outside of the project bounding box?
 - Are the values formatted properly for `the_geom`, `lenthtype`, `length2type`, `ageunits`, `sex`
 - Are there blank strings that need to be set to NULL?
 If so, press the `Set to NULL` button in that cell.
 - Are there extra spaces that need to be clipped?
-If so, press `Remove extra spaces` button.
+If so, press the `Remove extra spaces` button.
 - Visually confirm that the length/weight values make sense for that species/lifestage, and if not, change in the `otn_animals` table, or contact researcher.
 - Are the date-fields formatted correctly?
 - Confirm there are Tag Specifications available, and they match the records provided.
 Be mindful that harvested tags will have a different tag life than is stated in the Specifications.